MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 </script>
 ```

-But by using the "$" approach, you can avoid that boilerplate.
+But by using the "$" approach, you can avoid that boilerplate altogether.

 <h4>Readable Stores</h4>
-[Readable Stores][svelte readable stores] provide a centralized Store that consumers can't update - it merely provides read-only values to them.
+[Readable Stores][svelte readable stores] provide a centralized Store that consumers can't update - it merely provides read-only values.
 The example in the Svelte tutorial features a readable store that maintains the current time.
 They also mention you may want to use a readable store to contain the current mouse position.

 Implicit in their examples is that you'd want to use [setInterval][setinterval] method to periodically enable a refresh of your readonly store (via the "set" callback).
 Quickly googling for other examples didn't reveal any other use cases.